cedx/yii2-akismet/doc/features/submit_ham.md

 # Submit ham
 This call is intended for the submission of false positives - items that were incorrectly classified as spam by Akismet.
 It takes identical arguments as [comment check](comment_check.md) and [submit spam](submit_spam.md).

-Remember that, as explained in the [submit spam](submit_spam.md) documentation, you should ensure that any values you're passing here match up with the original and corresponding [comment check](comment_check.md) call.

 ```
 Client->submitHam(Comment $comment): void
 ```

+Remember that, as explained in the [submit spam](submit_spam.md) documentation, you should ensure that any values you're passing here match up with the original and corresponding [comment check](comment_check.md) call.

+See the [Akismet API documentation](https://akismet.com/development/api/#submit-ham) for more information.

 ## Parameters

-### $comment
+### Comment **$comment**
 The user `Comment` to be submitted, incorrectly classified as spam.

 !!! tip